uio-bmi/immuneML/docs/source/galaxy/galaxy_general_yaml.rst

-How to run an AIRR ML analysis in Galaxy
+How to run any AIRR ML analysis in Galaxy
 =========================================

 To run an analysis in Galaxy, `Run immuneML with YAML specification` tool should be used.
 This tool can run